mykhani/BeagleboneGreen-RoadTest/README.md

 ```

 ## 2. Connection between development host and Beaglebone Green
-For robotics based development, often the software would need to be cross-compiled on the development host PC and then transferred to the Beaglebone Green.
-This is because development on host PC is much faster than on resource constrained Beaglebone Green.
+For robotics based development, it's a common use-case to cross-compile the software on the development host PC and then transfer the generated binaries to the target device.
+This is because the development on host PC is much faster than on the resource constrained embedded device.

 The Beaglebone Green when connected to host over USB, creates a USB ethernet connection.
 This connection can be used to communicate between host and Beaglebone just like a normal ethernet connection.
 Morever, the internet connection of the host can also be shared with the Beaglebone, making it easier to install packages.

 ### 2.1 Sharing the internet over USB Ethernet
 On host pc, find out the USB ethernet interface of the Beaglebone Green.
 It will be the interface with IP address *192.168.7.1*.
 Note down the name of this interface *enx3403de6337b1* as it will be used to setup IP packet forwarding to enable internet access.
 Also note down the host interface connected to the internet which is wlp1s0 in this case.